vrde/svelte-minimal/README.md

-# svelte-simple-template
+# svelte-minimal
-A simple template to get you started with Svelte.
+A minimal template to get you started with Svelte.
+It supports **hash-based routing** (thanks to [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router)) and doesn't require any server-side processing.

+## How to use it
 ```
+npx degit vrde/svelte-minimal myapp
-$ npm install
+npm install
-$ npm start
+npm start
 ```

+## How to make a production build
+`npm run build`